athkdev/blog/content/leetcode resources/1614 Maximum Nesting Depth of the Parentheses.md

 ---

-# 1614.
-Maximum Nesting Depth of the Parentheses

 This is a straightforward question and very similar to the [20.
 Valid Parentheses](https://leetcode.com/problems/valid-parentheses/description/) problem.
 Except it’s way easier because you don’t have to worry about different parentheses, you only have the `(` parentheses.